RicardoMorim/RicardoMorim/README.md

 - 👋 Hi, I’m Ricardo Morim, I'm 16 years old and I'm from Portugal;
 - 👀 I’m interested in learning how to program, and hopefully get into a big tech company;
 - 🌱 Just ended CS50X, and the the free lessons from frontend simplified course;
-- ✨ Now doing the fullstackopen.com course;
+- ✨ Now doing the Front-End Web Development with React (https://www.coursera.org/learn/front-end-react);
 - 📫 To reach me you can use my E-mail ricardomorim05@gmail.com.